 - Ages 9-18 (pre-college)

-- Enrollment limited 50 students, from around the world
+- Enrollment limited to 55 students from around the world

 - 18 faculty & staff (all full-time and residential)